-Reviewed May 27, 2026
+Reviewed July 13, 2026

-What is Submental-Cervical Angle?
+What is submental-cervical angle?

 The submental-cervical angle, also called the cervicomental angle in clinical literature, is the angle formed where the underside of the chin meets the front of the neck.
 A more acute angle sharpens the jawline and reads as youthful; an obtuse one blunts the chin-neck transition and reads as fullness or a double chin.